abcdesktopio/docs/opsdocs/docs/usecases/4.4/deploy-demo-gcp-abcdesktop-com/install-demo.md

 ## Run the abcdesktop install script

-Download and install the latest release automatically
+Download and install the latest release using the following command.

 ```
 curl -sL https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/install-{{ abcdesktop.latest_release }}.sh | bash
 ```

-To get more details about the install process, please read the [Setup guide](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/setup/kubernetes_abcdesktop/)
+For additional details about the installation process, refer to the [Setup guide](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/setup/kubernetes_abcdesktop/)

 ## Expose your service

-Now you can expose publicly your abcdesktop if you want.
-To proceed please follow the dedicated chapter [here](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/gcp/gcp-gke-ingress-controller/)
+To make your abcdesktop instance publicly accessible, follow the steps described [here](https://www.abcdesktop.io/{{ abcdesktop.latest_release }}/gcp/gcp-gke-ingress-controller/)

 ## Apply network policies

-To reinforce security inside your cluster, you can apply abcdesktop network policies by running the following command.
+To strengthen security within your cluster, apply the abcdesktop network policies by running the following command.

 ```
 kubectl apply -f https://raw.githubusercontent.com/abcdesktopio/conf/main/kubernetes/netpol-default-{{ abcdesktop.latest_release }}.yaml -n abcdesktop
 ```

-If you want more information about abcdesktop network policies, please refer to our [netpol documentation](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/networkpolicy/netpol/)
+For detailed information about abcdesktop network policies, refer to the [network policy documentation](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/networkpolicy/netpol/)

 ## Add a garbage collector

-In order to avoid your cluster being full to capacity, you can add a garbage collector to remove unused pods after 15 minutes.
+To prevent your cluster from reaching full capacity, configure a garbage collector to terminate idle desktop pods after 15 minutes.

-Please follow the dedicated chapter on garbage collector [configuration](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/configure/garbagecollector/)
+Follow the dedicated [garbage collector configuration guide](https://www.abcdesktop.io/advanced/{{ abcdesktop.latest_release }}/configure/garbagecollector/) for detailed setup instructions.

 ## Add a `PersistenVolumeClaim` for mongo

-This measure prevents your platform to delete all desktop applications in case of mongo pods restart.
+This configuration prevents the platform from losing all desktop application data if the MongoDB pod restarts.

-First you need to update mongo `StatefulSet` to add a `PersistenVolumeClaim` in  `abcdesktop.yaml` file :
+Update the MongoDB `StatefulSet` in the `abcdesktop.yaml` manifest to reference a `PersistentVolumeClaim`:

 ```json
 apiVersion: apps/v1